MarkoBL/Rosi/README.md

 **runtime.assemblypath**

-Sets a separate directory for assemblies, default is the location of the main script.
+Sets one or multiple directories (comma separated list) for assemblies, default is the location of the main script.

 **runtime.usecachedassemblies**